-This course introduces the basic technology used to notate and edit music.
+This course introduces the basic technology and theory used to notate, do live sound, record, edit and produce music.
 Students will also be introduced to standard industry practices for the production of commercial music.
+Students not enrolled in a music degree must have the the permission of the chair be admitted to the course.
 Three credits.
+May not be offered every year.